-The conclusion of this research is the online learning implementation during the Covid-19 pandemic in senior high schools at Labuhanbatu Regency has not run optimally.
-There are still many preparations and obstacles that need to be improved, such as the readiness of teachers to use various platforms as online learning media, the quality of the internet networking, and the availability of internet data packages for students, and smartphone or laptop facilities.
-Therefore, every element of society in Labuhanbatu needs to give solution to the problems and obstacles appeared in order to improve and maximize the online learning activities during covid-19 pandemic.
+This research revealed that the online learning implementation during the COVID-19 pandemic among senior high schools in Labuhanbatu Regency has not run well.
+There are many problems that need to be solved.
+They are including the readiness of teachers to use various platforms as online learning media, the quality of the internet networking, the availability of internet data packages for students, and the lack of smartphone or laptop facilities.
+Therefore, every element of society in Labuhanbatu needs to contribute a solution to the problems to improve and maximize the online learning activities during COVID-19 pandemic.